verrazzano/docs/content/en/docs/setup/private-registry/private-registry-full-distribution.md

         b.
 Select the `Patches & Updates` tab.

         c.
-In the `Patch Search` panel, click the link `Product or Family (Advanced)`.
+In the `Patch Search` panel, select the link `Product or Family (Advanced)`.

         d.
 In the search bar for `Product is`, enter `Oracle Verrazzano Enterprise Container Platform`.

         e.
-The above step populates the available releases for Verrazzano in the dropdown box `Release is`.
+The previous step populates the available releases for Verrazzano in the drop-down box `Release is`.
 Select the desired release(s) and click **Search**.

         f.
 A new panel with `Patch Advanced Search Results` will open listing all the patches for the release.
-Click the link for the desired patch, under the `Patch Name`.
+Select the link for the desired patch, under the `Patch Name`.

         g.
 From the page providing details about the patch, click **Download**.